dscgt/route_recorder/models/README.md

 Notes about record.json:
 - the `properties` field's key-value pairs are the fields defined by the record's respective model.
 The key-value pairs of `properties` under objects of the `stops` array are defined by the stop's respective model within the parent model.
 - `modelId` is a Firebase reference type

+Notes about record_in_progress.json:
+- the "record" property's value takes the structure of record.json's object
+- the "model" property's value takes the structure of model.json's object
+   - while it may be tempting, this should not be changed to be of a Firebase reference type for pointing to documents under the `models` collection, in order to avoid inconsistencies when a model changes while records utilizing that model are in progress